tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/最佳实践/如何群发祝福短信_intl_en.md

      </tr>
 </table>
 3. Click **OK**.
- Waiting for signature review.
+ Wait for signature review.
 The SMS signature will be available only after its status changes to **approved**.

 <span id="Step2"></span>
 ## Step 2.
 Create a body template